jphalimi/PythonForMIC/Doc/glossary.rst

       See :pep:`343`.

    CPython
-      The canonical implementation of the Python programming language, as distributed on `python.org <http://python.org>`_.
-The term "CPython" is used when necessary to distinguish this implementation from others such as Jython or IronPython.
+      The canonical implementation of the Python programming language.
+The term "CPython" is used in contexts when necessary to distinguish this implementation from others such as Jython or IronPython.

    decorator
       A function returning another function, usually applied as a function